Construction Site Accidents

 If you or a loved one has been injured in a construction site accident, it is important to hire an expert construction site injuries attorney as soon as possible.
 Before hiring a construction accident lawyer, make sure that you check their background record thoroughly.
 Always hire a construction accident lawyer who is familiar with the courts and laws in your local area.
 Make sure that the lawyer is experienced in representing construction accident cases.

-Attorney Reuven Epstein has over thirty years of fighting for maximum compensation for employers injured in construction site accidents.
+Attorney Reuven Epstein has over 35 years of fighting for maximum compensation for employers injured in construction site accidents.
 He’s not intimidated by going up against the big insurance companies or holding construction companies accountable for their negligence or unsafe conditions.

 Call The Law Office of Reuven Epstein at (845) 208-2444 Now!